United States Army enlisted rank insignia of World War II

-Pay grades
+Pay grades, 1920-1942

+Enlisted men

 In 1920, the United States Army pay grade system was modified so the enlisted ranks were completely separated from the officer ranks.
 Previously, the grades of pay were numbered from 1 (general or admiral) to about 21 (private or apprentice seaman).
 Military budgets had previously paid servicemen by their military occupation rather than their rank, leading to 134 different trades with an array of insignia and no clear authority.
 Trades were now grouped in seven "grades" of pay separated by rank.
 The "7th grade" indicated the lowest enlisted grade (i.e., private) and the "1st grade" signified the highest (i.e., master sergeant).
-Officers were paid in pay periods of 1st (second lieutenants and ensigns) through 8th (generals and admirals).
-Warrant officers' pay was still set by act of Congress, but their privileges, benefits, and pensions were equal to those of second lieutenants.

-The "E" (enlisted scale), "W" (warrant officer scale), and "O" (officer scale) grade prefixes were not used until introduced by the Career Compensation Act of 1949.
-In 1951, the enlisted pay grades were reversed, with the "1st grade" being the lowest enlisted grade and the "7th grade" being the highest.
-The army rank of sergeant major was not restored until 1958, with the addition of the "super grades" of E-8 (first sergeant and master sergeant) and E-9 (sergeant major).

-1920–1942
+Three major permanent changes to enlisted men's pay during the interwar period were made, as a result of the National Defense Act of 1920, the Pay Readjustment Act of 1922, and the Selective Training and Service Act of 1940, while temporary economy measures were taken during the Great Depression.

+In accordance with the National Defense Act of 1920, National Guardsmen received one-thirtieth of the monthly base pay of their equivalent Regular Army rank per drill day or day spent in annual training, not counting any additional state salary.